Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Cosmological Perturbation

-In this work, we get the scale-invariant power spectrum in the UV limit, from the equation of motion (\ref{eom}).
-While one may consider the full equation of motion, from the full second-order action (\ref{full_2nd_action}).
-In general, the equation of motion for the perturbation has the following functional form: \eq{{ } u''_k + \lrp{ c_1^2 k^2 + \lambda_1 \frac{ \ell^2 k^4}{a^2} + \lambda_2 \frac{ \ell^4 k^6}{a^4} - \frac{a''}{a} + m^2 a^2 } u_k = 0 \,, } where $c_1$, $\lambda_1$ and $\lambda_2$ are dimensionless parameters and $m$ is effective mass parameter, and $\ell$ is a length scale of the whole theory.
-The functional form of the dispersion relation in (\ref{full_2rd_eom}) has intensively studied before in the investigation of trans-Planckian effects \cite{Martin:2000xs,Brandenberger:2000wr,Starobinsky:2001kn,Martin:2002kt}and also in statistical anisotropy \cite{Gao:2009vi}.
-Though comlicated, it is interesting and important to investigate (\ref{full_2rd_eom}) in order to understand the behavior of the perturbation not only in the UV limit, but also in the interpolation region between UV and IR.
+We get the scale-invariant power spectrum in the UV limit from the equation of motion Eq. (\ref{eom}).
+While one may consider the full equation of motion, the second-order action Eq. (\ref{full_2nd_action}) can be used.
+In general, the equation of motion for the perturbation has the following functional form: \eq{{ } u''_k + \lrp{ c_1^2 k^2 + \lambda_1 \frac{ \ell^2 k^4}{a^2} + \lambda_2 \frac{ \ell^4 k^6}{a^4} - \frac{a''}{a} + m^2 a^2 } u_k = 0 \,, } where $c_1$, $\lambda_1$ and $\lambda_2$ are dimensionless parameters, $m$ is the effective mass parameter, and $\ell$ is the length scale of the whole theory.
+The functional form of the dispersion relation in (\ref{full_2rd_eom}) has been intensively studied in the investigation of trans-Planckian effects \cite{Martin:2000xs,Brandenberger:2000wr,Starobinsky:2001kn,Martin:2002kt}, and also in statistical anisotropy \cite{Gao:2009vi}.
+Although complicated, it is interesting and important to investigate Eq. (\ref{full_2rd_eom}) in order to understand the behavior of the perturbation not only in the UV limit, but also in the interpolation region between UV and IR.